WaterMemor/parsing_page/README.md

 # parsing_page
 Working with Excel spreadsheets is very important for small businesses.
 I had to face uploading photos from web pages using a link from an Excel file.
 So i used pandas read_excel and bs4.
+After that I will upload photos from the folder in 1С.